Denniskaranja2023/BetterCare_Hospital_admissions/ReadMe.md

 4. In your code editor, open terminal and install all the packages used in development enter and run the following command.

        pipenv install
-5. Create and enter a virtiual python environment by running the command below:
+5. Create and enter a virtual python environment by running the command below:

        pipenv shell
 6. Change directory to the lib directory that contains all the project files:

        cd lib
+7. To generate a new database, delete the existing database if any, ensure that you are in the lib directory then run the following command

+       alembic revision --autogenerate -m "Add a database"
+8. Then run the following command to generate the database

+       alembic upgrade head
-7. Run the following command to seed the database(populate it with arbitrary placeholder data)
+9. Run the following command to seed the database(populate it with placeholder data)

        python seed.py
-8. Run the following command on your terminal to be able to enter the CLI application
+10. Run the following command on your terminal to be able to enter the CLI application

         python main.py
 ## Accessing the database
 The database data appears once seed.py has been run.
-The database can be acessed as hospital_admissions.db.
-The database has five main tables: admissions_officers, doctors, nurses, patients and wards.
-There is also an alembic table that updates on alembic migrations
+The database can be acessed as hospital_admissions.db.It has five main tables: admissions_officers, doctors, nurses, patients and wards.
+There is also an alembic table that updates on alembic migrations.

 ![hospital_admissions.db](./lib/img/database.png)
 ## Admissions officer role